OptimChain/Main/_posts/Van_Instructions.md

 **Max Fan**

-The Max Fan remote is located here near the bed:
+The Max Fan remote is located on the back right wall.

-* For any questions and assistance, feel free to text me at 7347306569 or within the outdoorsy app.
-* Additionally, if you run into trouble and need live troubleshooting, let's setup a google meet at cloud@optimchain.org.

 **Fridge**